HemanthWorkSync2k24/CogniAble_Person_Detector/README.md

 ## Setup
 1. Clone the repository or download the source code.
-2. Install the required dependencies using pip:
+2. Install the required dependencies using pip